quandhz/resaga/README.md

   },
 };
 ```
-2. `resaga.analyse`: utility function, to be used in `componentWillReceiveProps`, using this function ensures that every submission only return value once
+### `resaga.analyse`: utility function, to be used with `componentWillReceiveProps`.
+Using this function ensures that every submission only return value once
 ```
 componentWillReceiveProps = (nextProps) =>
     this.props.resaga.analyse(nextProps, {